briandenicola/openai-coin-analyzer/README.md

 - [x] End to End Testing
 - [x] Architecture Diagram
 - [x] Updated Documentation
+- [ ] Update to AI Foundry
+- [ ] Update to Agent Framework SDK
+- [ ] Add tracing to App Insights
+- [ ] Move to Multi-agent workflow with an agent for image analysis and another for text generation
 - [ ] Update API to save image to blob storage and return URL in response
 - [ ] Update Front End to display image
-- [ ] Update Front End to display details of the OpenAI calls

 <p align="right">(<a href="#Introduction">Back to Top</a>)</p>

 # Navigation